 A referendum held in 1996 paved the way for commercial gambling in Detroit.
 That year, Proposal E on the November ballot asked voters if they would approve a new gambling law that would authorize up to three commercial casinos in Detroit.

 Voters approved the measure by a narrow margin of 51.5% for to 48.5% against.
 Shortly thereafter, the legislature passed the Michigan Gaming Control and Revenue Act into law.
 The Act formally legalized three privately-operated casinos in Detroit, created the Michigan Gaming Control board, established numerous regulations and set a minimum age of 21 for participation in gambling.

 Tribal casinos are operated and regulated by the various Native American tribes in Michigan.
 This means neither state law nor the Act govern tribal casinos.
 As such, tribes set their own rules (subject to gaming compacts with the state) and even establish their own minimum age for gambling.
 Some tribal casinos set the minimum age at 21 while others accept players as young as 18.

-Sports Betting Law
+MI Sports Betting Law

 - HB 4916: Authorized retail sportsbooks and online betting

 HB 4916, the Lawful Sports Betting Act, was approved as a part of the large gaming expansion package signed into law in December 2019.

 The MI sports betting law allows land-based casinos to apply for licenses to operate retail sportsbooks on casino grounds in addition to online betting via web platforms and mobile apps.